AramZS/notebook/README.md

 - `go:` This link are part of how we define this page
 - `isBasedOn:` This page is a direct other page and should be considered a replica or summary of that page.
 - `date:` intended publishing time.
+- `aliases:` YAML list of other ways to refer to this page besides filename.

 ### Folder Structure